-Service Statements Key Performance Indicators Target Progress at 30 June 2009 To provide facilities for local SES units to a standard acceptable to the Director General in accordance with Maintenance and operation of SES Building.
+Service Statements Key Performance Indicators Target Progress at 30 June 2009 To provide facilities for local SES units to a standard acceptable to the Director General in accordance with 1.1 Maintenance and operation of SES Building.
 Controllers Yearly review completed and forwarded to regional headquarters.
-Completed and forwarded the State Emergency Services Act.
-1.2 Maintain operation readiness.
+Completed and forwarded 1.2 Maintain operation readiness.
 Complete activity report and forwarded to state headquarters at the completion of each incident.
 Completed and forwarded 1.3 Provision of funds.
 Funds processed in accordance with Council's adopted budget.
 Achieved